KnpLabs/symfony-light/README.md

  * Swiftmailer is configured ( see config.yml.dist file );
  * Annotations for everything are enabled ( see config.yml.dist file ).

+**You don't need to configure anything** by default, as the basic configuration file works out of the box.

-If you have special configurations depending on your machine or environment, you can override any config_*.yml For example, if you have a different database password than the default one, you can modifiy it by adding a file named `config_dev_local.yml`:
+If you have special configurations depending on your machine or environment, you can override any config_*.yml.

+For example, if you have a different database password than the default one, you can modifiy it by adding a file named `config_dev_local.yml`:

     doctrine: